wombleton/gitlaw-nz/acts/W/Weathertight Homes Resolution Services Act 2006.md

     (2) The rest of this Act comes into force on 1 May 2007, unless it is brought into force on an earlier date to be appointed by the Governor-General by Order in Council.

-    Section 2(2): Weathertight Homes Resolution Services Act 2006 (except sections 1 and 2 and subpart 7 of Part 2) brought into force, on 1 April 2007, by the [Weathertight Homes Resolution Services Act 2006 Commencement Order 2007][224] (SR 2007/21).
+    Section 2(2): this Act (except sections 1 and 2 and subpart 7 of Part 2) brought into force, on 1 April 2007, by the [Weathertight Homes Resolution Services Act 2006 Commencement Order 2007][224] (SR 2007/21).

 ## Part 1
 Weathertight homes resolution services